adaptlearning/adapt-contrib-hotgraphic/README.md

 The alternative text for this image.
 Assign [alt text](https://github.com/adaptlearning/adapt_framework/wiki/Providing-good-alt-text) to images that convey course content only.

 ## Accessibility
-**Hot Graphic** has two elements assigned a label using the [aria-label](https://github.com/adaptlearning/adapt_framework/wiki/Aria-Labels) attribute: **ariaRegion** and **popupPagination**.
+**Hot Graphic** has been assigned a descriptive label using the [aria-label](https://github.com/adaptlearning/adapt_framework/wiki/Aria-Labels) attribute: **ariaRegion**.

+Other descriptive labels are used to provide context of the previous, current and next item.
+The following attributes are used to provide this functionality: **item**, **previous** and **next**.

 These labels are not visible elements.
-They are utilized by assistive technology such as screen readers.
-Should the label texts need to be customised, they can be found within the **globals** object in [*properties.schema*](https://github.com/adaptlearning/adapt-contrib-hotgraphic/blob/master/properties.schema).
+They are utilized by assistive technology (such as screen readers).
+Should any of these labels need to be customised or translated, they can be found within the **globals** object in [*properties.schema*](https://github.com/adaptlearning/adapt-contrib-hotgraphic/blob/master/properties.schema) (or Project settings > Globals in the Adapt Authoring Tool).
 <div float align=right><a href="#top">Back to Top</a></div>

 ----------------------------